vdhamer/Photo-Club-Hub/.github/README.md

 ### Levels

-Tnehe app distinguishes 4 hierarchical layers of information:
+The app distinguishes 4 hierarchical layers of information:

-- `Level 0` consists of reference data (like list of `Languages`).
-Consider this an implementation detail.
+- `Level 0` consists of reference data (like a list of `Languages`).
+Consider this level an implementation detail.
 - `Level 1` consists of the club names and geographic locations.
 - `Level 2` lists the members per club.
 - `Level 3` links to portfolios per club member.</p>